“Can You Go Inside The Epcot Ball?”

 Where to Go

 You’ll be staring up at Spaceship Earth the moment you enter Epcot’s front gates.
 From here, just walk straight toward it.
-Once directly underneath, you’ll see two lines, one regular standby line and one Fastpass line.
-If you chose to get a Fastpass for the ride, you’ll be able to bypass most of the waiting in line.
-You can find out more about booking Fastpasses for Spaceship Earth, as well as other Epcot rides and attractions in our Epcot Fastpass Tiers story.
+Once directly underneath, you’ll see two lines, one regular standby line and one Lightning Lane line.
+If you chose to use Genie+ for the ride, you’ll be able to bypass most of the waiting in line.
+You can find out more about booking ride passes for Spaceship Earth, as well as other Epcot rides and attractions in our Epcot Fastpass Tiers story.

 Once you enter the building, you’ll be directed by an Epcot employee to board a track-bound vehicle with room for four guests, two in the front and two in the back.
 You’ll quickly start your ascent through Spaceship Earth.